Lake Michigan Bird Observatory

 The Lake Michigan Bird Observatory's (LMBO) mission is to advance the conservation of birds in Wisconsin and throughout the Western Great Lakes Region through coordinated research, monitoring, and education.
 We envision a day when knowledge of birds is widespread, decisions affecting them are based on good science, and community members care about conservation and participate in it so that common species are kept common and imperiled populations are restored.

-The Lake Michigan Bird Observatory (LMBO) has two pillar programs: The Neighborhood Habitat Improvement Program (NHIP) and Motus Wildlife Tracking Program.
+The Lake Michigan Bird Observatory (LMBO) has three pillar programs: The Neighborhood Habitat Improvement Program (NHIP), Motus Wildlife Tracking Program, and Bird City Wisconsin (BCW)

-The NHIP's goals are to improve habitat for birds and other wildlife in residential areas of the Lake Michigan Basin, improve water quality of streams, improve our scientific understanding of how urbanization affects birds; and to nurture and promote a community of engaged, motivated and knowledgeable community scientist in the Lake Michigan region.
-To get involved as a volunteer submit a Volunteer Interest Form!
+NHIP is designed to improve habitat for birds and other wildlife in residential areas of the Lake Michigan Basin by increasing adoption of the 7-simple actions for birds.
+To get involved as an NHIP volunteer submit a Volunteer Interest Form!.

 Motus is a collaborative research effort simultaneously tracking numerous species of birds, bats, and insects.
 Motus employs cutting-edge technology: tiny radio tags, each with a unique digital ID, in conjunction with automated receiving stations.
 These stations work like antennas, detecting the presence or absence of tagged organisms within their range.
 Motus offers valuable insights into animal movements and migrations.